-Our candidates are entered for Paper 1 and complete Component 3, the non-examined assessment.
+Our candidates are entered for Papers 1 and 2.

-Paper 1: (60%) Non-Fiction Texts and Transactional Writing (2hrs 15mins)
+Paper 1: Non-Fiction Texts and Transactional Writing 2hrs 15mins (60%):

-Candidates answer questions on an unseen non-fiction text and a text from a prepared anthology of non-fiction writing, culminating in a comparison of the two.
-They also undertake a 45-minute transactional writing task, responding to a given audience, form and purpose.
+Candidates answer questions on unseen texts and texts from a prepared anthology of nonfiction writing, including travel writing, rhetorical writing and other genres.
+They also undertake a 45-minute writing task.